robertovacante/inside-OLS/README.md

 Y = st_data(.,"mpg") // dependent var
 ```

-Finally, the beta coefficient is estimated with the same matrix expression above:
+Finally, estimate the beta coefficient by using the same matrix expression above and exit the Mata session in order to return to STATA

 ```s
 beta = luinv(X'*X)*X'*Y
 beta

 end
 ```